fredmontet/blog/README.md

 fredmontet.com
 ==============

 Welcome to the repository of my personal blog.
 The purpose of it is to provide me with an online space where I can publish all kind of contents related to my personal activities.

 Getting Started
 ---------------

-Assuming you have Gatsby installed, open a terminal and execute:
+As a prerequisite, install the dependencies with :

     yarn

+then, check `package.json` for all scripts available.

 ### Run the development server

-    gatsby develop
+    yarn develop

 ### Build the website

-    gatsby build
+    yarn build

 The content will be in the `./public` directory.